 A teacher working in this mode might introduce students to the game via a class playing of Part 1 on a Friday afternoon, and asking students to play Part 2 for weekend homework.
 A portion of the following Monday's class period would focus on student reactions and thoughts about the game, as well as a brief vocabulary activity.
 Students would be asked to play Part 3 of the game before class on Tuesday.
 In Tuesday's class, students would complete a document-based activity related to Part 1, 2, or 3 of the game.
 In Wednesday's class, students would be assigned to play Part 4 and respond to a writing prompt or review questions as homework.
-In Thursday's class, students would play Part 5, and complete one of the activities related to those portions of the game in class.

-Planning Your Classroom Approach & Models of Instruction MISSION 4: "City of Immigrants" In Friday's class, students would review terms, phrases, and events from "City of Immigrants" and be assigned to respond to a writing prompt or review question as homework.
-Low Integration (using the game as an extra or enhancement) Estimated number of 45-minute class periods: 1 (excluding homework time) - Teacher introduces the game to students (perhaps using a projector), and assigns students to play the entire game as homework, giving students several days to complete the task. - Teacher assigns one or two of the "City of Immigrants" writing activities to students for homework, and/or holds a class discussion about the events in the game, connecting those events to what students are learning about through traditional study.
-Follow MISSION US on Facebook (www.facebook.com/MissionUS) and Twitter (www.twitter.com/MissionUS) to share and discuss your experiences and learn how other educators are using the game in their classrooms across the country.
+Planning Your Classroom Approach & Models of Instruction MISSION 5: "Up from the Dust" In Thursday's class, students would play Part 5, and complete one of the activities related to those portions of the game in class.
+In Friday's class, students would review terms, phrases, and events from "Up from the Dust" and be assigned to respond to a writing prompt or review question as homework.
+Low Integration (using the game as an extra or enhancement) Estimated number of 45-minute class periods: 1 (excluding homework time) - Teacher introduces the game to students (perhaps using a projector), and assigns students to play the entire game as homework, giving students several days to complete the task. - Teacher assigns one or two of the "Up from the Dust" writing activities to students for homework, and/or holds a class discussion about the events in the game, connecting those events to what students are learning about through traditional study.
+Follow MISSION US on Facebook (www.twitter.com/Mission US) to share and discuss your experiences and learn how other educators are using the game in their classrooms across the country.